 3. I Need Food And/or Well Water.

 We all depend on safe, unspoiled food and water.
-Since perishable food begins to go bad after just 4 hours of room temperatures, this is perhaps the most common reason people buy generators.
+Since perishable food begins to go bad after just 4 hours at room temperature, this is perhaps the most common reason people buy residential backup generators.

 And it isn’t just the inconvenience of living off canned food for days.
 Replacing these gets expensive: